 - Battle digestive issues

 - Irritable and easily angered

 - Feel a sense of doom or sadness

 If you are feeling overloaded or dealing with any of the above symptoms, it is time to re-evaluate how you manage the stress in your life.
 Keep reading for seven great tips to help you avoid stress and maintain your health.

 Sleep is important.
 When you were a kid, you likely had a bedtime—and for good reason!
 Sleep helps rejuvenate the brain and get it ready for the next day.
 Being well-rested helps us learn better and have better problem-solving skills.
 Our focus and decision-making is increased, as well.

 Lack of sleep results in struggles in the aforementioned-areas.
 When you struggle to learn or focus, your body becomes stressed.
 It can lead to mood swings, agitation, and sadness.

-According to the NIH, adults need 7-8 hours of quality sleep to maintain a healthy brain.
-And, in turn, helping to reduce stress levels.
+According to the NIH, adults need 7–8 hours of quality sleep to maintain a healthy brain.
+And, in turn, helps to reduce stress levels.

 None of these will help you reduce stress.
 In fact, whatever you do, try to avoid high-fat, fried foods and foods that contain a lot of sugar, as these can increase your stress.